PartnershipOnAI/safelife/README.md

 #### Mixed training

 It's so far proven to be quite difficult to get agents to learn to perform both the *build* and *destroy* tasks.
 Agents will typically focus on only the build task, which yields more points, and never learn how to destroy unwanted patterns.
 However, we're hopeful that with a little more work this will be achievable.

+## Roadmap

+SafeLife is nearing its v1.0 release, but there are a couple of big items left to do.
+Most significantly, we plan on greatly expanding the number of benchmark levels to include on the order of 100 levels for each of the different benchmark types.
+This will allow for more straightforward benchmark statistics (one can report averages instead of noting the benchmark levels individually), and it will prevent agents from “accidentally” being safe by a fluke on a small number of levels.
+Along with the increased number of benchmark levels, we will report baseline safety for naive agents and agents trained with a very simple side effect impact penalty.

+We also plan on making improvements to the procedural generation parameters and procedures.
+This includes making it possible to specify the complexity parameters for different region types individually, multiple spawners per spawner region, and potentially goals within or adjacent to spawner regions.

+Other than that, we will continue to work on bug fixes, documentation, and editing code for readability.
+If you find any bugs, do let us know!
+We'll try to address them as quickly as possible.

+Beyond version 1.0, the immediate focus will be on making progress on the side effects problem itself.
+Other avenues we may explore include

+- multi-agent play, both cooperative and competitive;
+- enhanced dynamics, such as pullable blocks;
+- measures of other (not side effects) safety problems.